nguyetha79/Twitter-Hate-Speech-Detection/README.md

     - `train_test_split`: splits a dataset into training and testing subsets.

     - `cross_validate`: estimates the performance of machine learning models.

+    - `GridSearchCV`:  the process of performing hyperparameter tuning

    - `DecisionTreeClassifier`: an algorithm for building decision tree-based classification models.